 like yesterday, gabardines and trilbies,

-nearly pulled the frown off from his forehead.
+Pulled the frown off of his sorry forehead.

-Then they punched a bar of soap down his throat.
+Then they punch a bar of soap down his throat.

 And the rest of the ghosts